wangerekaharun/StreamLocationSharing/README.md

 # Location Sharing With Custom Attachments

-Stream's Android SDK supports sending custom attachements with messages.
-In this tutorial you'll learn how to send location as a custom attachment.
-You'll be larning this by building an app that shares your current locationas an attachemnt on a message.
+Stream's Android SDK supports sending custom attachments with messages.
+In this tutorial, you'll learn how to send location as a custom attachment.
+You'll be learning this by building an app that shares your current location as an attachment to a message.

 **Note:** This tutorial assumes you already know the basic knowledge of the Stream API.
 To get started, check out the [Android In-App Messaging Tutorial](https://getstream.io/tutorials/android-chat/), and take a look at the [Android SDK on GitHub](https://github.com/GetStream/stream-chat-android).
-To get started with sending custom attachements with the Stream Chat SDK checkout the [Creating Custom Attachments on Android](https://getstream.io/blog/android-chat-custom-attachments/) tutorial.
+To get started with sending custom attachments with the Stream Chat SDK check out the [Creating Custom Attachments on Android](https://getstream.io/blog/android-chat-custom-attachments/) tutorial.

 ## Getting Current Location

 Before you send your attachment, first you'll need to get the current location of the user.
-This logic for getting the current location has already been setup for you in the [sample project]((https://github.com/wangerekaharun/StreamLocationSharing)).
+This logic for getting the current location has already been set up for you in the [sample project]((https://github.com/wangerekaharun/StreamLocationSharing)).

 There's the <code>LocationUtils</code> file which has a method with extends the <code>FusedLocationProviderClient</code> class.
 The extension method returns a <code>callbackFlow</code> with the location data.